RadostW/europe-elections/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Raw datasets are public domain.
+Raw datasets are public domain unless stated otherwise.
 Derived datasets are licensed under CC-BY-SA 4.0, or CC-BY-SA 3.0, or GPL v 3.0 or later, at the users choice.